natmegsweden/NatMEG-PD_data/textfiles/README.md

-# README
+﻿# README

-This is the README for the National Facility for Magnetoencephalography Parkinson's Disease (NatMEG-PD) dataset.
-Below you will find important infomration about usage, permissions, and contend in the dataset.
+This is the README for the National Facility for Magnetoencephalography Parkinson's Disease dataset (NatMEG-PD).
+Below you will find important information about usage, permissions, and content in the dataset.

-Plese read this document carefully before you use data from the NatMEG-PD dataset.
+Please read this document carefully before you use data from the NatMEG-PD dataset.

+For more information about NatMEG-PD, please read the following paper [1]:

+REF

 ## Details related to access to the data

 ### Data user agreement

-The NatMEG-PD dataset is available thought EBRAINS (www.ebrains.eu) under the terms of EBRAINS Data Usage Agreement for human data (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_Data_Use_Agreement_90858e7836_ef3ee29d50.pdf) and EBRAINS General terms of use (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_General_Terms_of_use_e457353c1a_d2122f84c2.pdf) and Data Use Agreement (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_Data_Use_Agreement_90858e7836_ef3ee29d50.pdf).
+The NatMEG-PD dataset is available through EBRAINS (www.ebrains.eu) under the terms of EBRAINS Data Usage Agreement for human data (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_Data_Use_Agreement_90858e7836_ef3ee29d50.pdf) and EBRAINS General terms of use (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_General_Terms_of_use_e457353c1a_d2122f84c2.pdf) and Data Use Agreement (https://strapi-prod.sos-ch-dk-2.exo.io/EBRAINS_Data_Use_Agreement_90858e7836_ef3ee29d50.pdf).

 In order to use potentially identifiable human Data provided by EBRAINS services, you agree to the following terms:
 * You are data controller for any Pseudonymised Data provided by EBRAINS services and will comply with the provisions of the GDPR.
 * You will preserve, at all times, the privacy of these Data.
 In particular, you agree not to attempt to compromise or otherwise infringe the privacy of information on Research Participants.
 * You will not attempt to re-identify the Research Participants.
 * You will protect the privacy of Research Participants in any research papers or publications that they prepare by taking all reasonable care to limit the possibility of identification.
 * You will not attempt to transfer these Data, in whole or part, to anyone beyond your institution.
 * You will liaise with the Data Provider with regard to any incidental findings.
 * You will destroy/discard the Data held, once it is no longer used for the Project, unless obliged to retain the data for archival purposes in conformity with audit or legal requirements.
 * You will distribute a copy of this agreement to Data Processors of the Data.
-It is the your responsibility to ensure that Data Processors comply with the terms of this agreement.
+It is your responsibility to ensure that Data Processors comply with the terms of this agreement.
 * You will report any unauthorised access to Data to the EBRAINS Data Protection Officer (data.protection@ebrains.eu) as soon as possible or within 72 hours in compliance with the GDPR.
 * Failure to comply to this agreement will result in the termination of access to these Data.